awslabs/ec2-spot-workshops/content/karpenter/050_karpenter/consolidation.md

 ## Challenge

 {{% notice tip %}}
 You can use **Kube-ops-view** or just plain **kubectl** cli to visualize the changes and answer the questions below.
-In the answers we will provide the CLI commands that will help you check the resposnes.
+In the answers we will provide the CLI commands that will help you check the responses.
 Remember: to get the url of **kube-ops-view** you can run the following command `kubectl get svc kube-ops-view | tail -n 1 | awk '{ print "Kube-ops-view URL = http://"$4 }'`.
 Note the current version of Kube-ops-view sometimes takes time to reflect the correct state of the cluster.
 {{% /notice %}}